Facebook Skip to main content

 Board Service

 Students attend regularly scheduled meetings of the board (generally monthly) from September to May and actively participate in one board committee.
-Students are non-voting members of the board but are encouraged to participate in discussions and share their unique knowledge and perspective.
+Students are non-voting board members but are encouraged to participate in discussions and share their unique knowledge and perspectives.

 Board Project

-Each board will be assigned two student board fellows, and together the students complete a board-level project for their nonprofit.
-Students work with their board mentor to identify a project that is important to the board of directors, uses the fellows’ skills and furthers the work of a board committee or the board as a whole.
+Each board will be assigned two student board fellows, and together, the students will complete a board-level project for their nonprofit.
+Students work with their board mentor to identify a project important to the board of directors, use the fellows’ skills, and further the work of a board committee or the board.

 Board Leadership Class Webinars

-The Board Leadership Class Webinar assist the student in maximizing their learning by matching best-practice frameworks that they apply through their board service.
+The Board Leadership Class Webinar assists the student in maximizing their learning by matching best-practice frameworks they apply through their board service.
 Among topics covered are:

 • The fundamental responsibilities of board members